-Without taking into account any other changes in net tangible book value after December 31, 2019, other than to give effect to the sale of the ordinary shares offered in this offering at the assumed initial public offering price of \$[] per ordinary share, which is based on the estimated initial public offering price set forth on the cover page of this prospectus and after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of [] would have been approximately \$[], or \$[] per ordinary share.
-This represents an immediate increase in net tangible book value of \$[] per ordinary share to the existing shareholders and an immediate dilution in net tangible book value of \$[] per ordinary share to investors purchasing our ordinary shares in this offering.
+Without taking into account any other changes in pro forma net tangible book value after December 31, 2020, other than to give effect to 6-for-1 share split and the sale of the ordinary shares offered in this offering at the assumed initial public offering price of \$[•] per ordinary share, which is based on the estimated initial public offering price set forth on the cover page of this prospectus and after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of [•] would have been approximately \$[•], or \$[•] per ordinary share.
+This represents an immediate increase in pro forma net tangible book value of \$[•] per ordinary share to the existing shareholders and an immediate dilution in pro forma net tangible book value of \$[•] per ordinary share to investors purchasing our ordinary shares in this offering.
 The following table illustrates such dilution: